rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 - Deciding between options.
 - Considering wider goals and plans.

+### Emotions

+Emotions are at the core of decision making and their essential purpose is to prime the system for thougths and actions that meet higher-level goals.
+Whilst these are essentially numbers, it is possible that a wide range of these will be required.
+Some illustrative possibilities are...

+* Curiosity - to encourage useful action that is not part of some assigned task.
+* Interest - to keep working on something.
+* Surprise - to notice significant new information that would benefit from further thought and storage in experience (including new causation / prediction knowledge).
+* Doubt - to pause, consider and temper other emotions present in a plan.
+* Compassion and Empathy - to act safely
+* Worry - to keep an important matter in mind.
+* Urgency - to work faster.
+* Regret - to ponder past actions and build better plans for the future.
+* Pride - to create a desire for social approval and for doing a job well.
+* Humility - to temper rash confidence.
+* Joy, Hapiness etc - Counterparts to worry, regret and other negative emotions.

+... and many more.
+Choices will be made by considering the balance of these emotions for a given situation.
+There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable tradeoff for a large number of smaller gains.

+> An additional benefit of emotions is to imporove human-machine interactions, therefore there is an incentive to replicate human emotions where reasonable (i.e. there will be some emotions that we will not want to include).

+> Of course, we don't know what this means in terms of subjective experience for the AI.
+That is a harder problem.

 ### The Primary Focus

 We will add a new focus that will "look at" a target clip, internal or external (the physical metaphor is still in use).
 If looking at thoughts, then the auto-planner focus will align with this new focus.
 If looking at the here-and-now, then it will align with and steer the autopilot's focus (usually the visual focus).